-Author has written 8 stories for Heroes, Harry Potter, and Monster.
+Author has written 9 stories for Heroes, Harry Potter, Monster, and Mythology.

 I started fan-ficing in 2009, after watching Heroes and falling madly in love with Zach Quinto's eyebrows and oh-so-inappropriate charisma.
 My appreciation of fanfiction, however, dates back to Harry Potter.
 I can still remember the relief of discovering it once I finished Order of the Phoenix, as well as the disappointment when I discovered (or so I thought then) that some of the fic I had read was more compelling than the sixth book.
 Though I do not spend as much time reading or updating fic anymore, I am consistently blown away by the level of talent I frequently encounter here.
 It's good to know I always have a place to go for a fix when I find myself enamored with a new fandom or ship. :)